nikki-experiments/dev-setup/README.md

 # My Dev Setup
 This is my attempt at documenting my personal development setup on both my local Mac OS X and remote Linux VPS.
 My aim is to use the local computer for developing JavaScript applications and other coding experiments.
 The remote Linux server is where I manage my Wordpress blogs.
-I hope to update this site when I upgrade or add programs or packages to my dev setups.
+I hope to update this project file when I upgrade or add programs or packages to my dev setups.
 I'll also list technologies that I'm interested in learning or using soon.

 I've borrowed from other github repositories for some of this information.